PedestrianDynamics/jupedsim/README.md

 We are heavily working on this project which means that:

-- It’s not done.
+- It's not done.
 We will be releasing new enhancements, bug fixes etc.
 - We love your support.
 If you find any errors or have suggestions, please write an issue in our [issue-tracker](https://github.com/JuPedSim/jpscore/issues).
 We will try hard to fix it.
 - Be patient.
 We are scientists and PhD/master students.
 Therefore, we primarily care about our research and theses.